English-speaking Quebecers

-English-speaking Quebecers, also known as Anglo-Quebecers, English Quebecers, or Anglophone Quebecers (all alternately spelt Quebeckers; in French Anglo-Québécois, Québécois Anglophone) or simply Anglos in a Quebec context, are a linguistic minority in the francophone province of Quebec.
-According to the 2011 Canadian census, 599,225 people (around 7.7% of population) in Quebec declare English as a mother tongue.
+English-speaking Quebecers, also known as Anglo-Quebecers, English Quebecers, or Anglophone Quebecers (all alternately spelt Quebeckers; in French Anglo-Québécois, Québécois Anglophone) or simply Anglos in a Quebec context, are a linguistic minority in the Francophonic province of Quebec.
+According to the 2011 Canadian census, 599,225 people (around 7.7% of the population) in Quebec declare English as a mother tongue.
 When asked, 834,950 people (about 10.7% of the population) reported using English the most at home.

 The origins of English-speaking Quebecers include immigration from both English-speaking and non English-speaking countries, migration from other Canadian provinces, and strong English language education programs in Quebecois schools.
 This makes estimating the population of those who identify as English-speaking Quebecers difficult.